Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Effect of the stellar population on a single subhalo

 \subsection{Validity of the impulse approximation}

-So far, our calculations have rested on the impulse approximation which states that the motion of the DM particles within the subhalo can be neglected for the duration of the encounter with a star.
-The validity of this assumption can be checked by comparing the typical orbital timescale of DM particles to the duration of the encounter $t_{\rm col}\sim b/v_{\rm r}$.
-At a given position $r$ within the clump, the orbital frequency is given by $\omega(r)=\sigma_{\rm sub}(r)/r$ thus the encounter is impulsive if $t_{\rm col}\,\omega(r)\,\ll 1$ everywhere in the subhalo.
-For a cuspy halo profile like NFW, the orbital frequency diverges at $r=0$ so the impulse approximation necessarily breaks down at some $r>0$ but this radius might be very small compared to the scale radius $r_{\rm s}$ of the structure.
-Indeed, using the maximal impact parameter defined in Eq.~(\ref{eq:bmax}) and the mean relative speed in Eq.~(\ref{eq:mean_relative_speed}), we find that $t_{\rm col}\,\omega(10^{-3}\,r_{\rm s})<1$ regardless of the mass of the subhalo (we fix the concentration using the mass-concentration relation in \cite{Sanchez-CondeEtAl2014}).
-At 8 kpc, for a subhalo with infall mass $10^{-10}\,\rm M_\odot$, we find that $t_{\rm col}\,\omega(10^{-3}\,r_{\rm s})\simeq 1$ for $v_{\rm r}\simeq 20\,\rm km/s$.
-For a single encounter, using the distribution in Eq.~(\ref{eq:relative_speed_distribution}), we find that the probability for the relative speed to be less than $20\,\rm km/s$ is $0.02\%$.
+Before moving on to our final results, let us discuss the validity of the impulse approximation, upon which all of our calculations have rested so far.
+That approximation is valid as long as the typical orbital timescale of DM particles within the subhalo is shorter than the duration of the encounter with a star, $t_{\rm col}\sim b/v_{\rm r}$.
+For a DM particle at a given position $r$ inside a subhalo, the orbital frequency is given by $\omega(r)=\sigma_{\rm sub}(r)/r$.
+The encounter is therefore impulsive if $t_{\rm col}\,\omega(r)\,\ll 1$ everywhere in the subhalo.
+For an NFW cuspy halo profile, the orbital frequency diverges at $r=0$ so the impulse approximation necessarily breaks down at some finite $r>0$, but this radius might still be very small compared to the scale radius $r_{\rm s}$ of the structure.
+Using the maximal impact parameter defined in \refeq{bmax}, and the mean relative speed defined in \refeq{mean_relative_speed}, we find that $t_{\rm col}\,\omega(10^{-3}\,r_{\rm s})<1$, regardless of the mass of the subhalo (we fix the concentration using the mass-concentration relation from \citeref{Sanchez-CondeEtAl2014}).
+At 8 kpc in a MW-like galaxy, for a subhalo with mass $10^{-10}\,\rm M_\odot$, we find that $t_{\rm col}\,\omega(10^{-3}\,r_{\rm s})\simeq 1$ for $v_{\rm r}\simeq 20\,\rm km/s$.
+For a single encounter, using the distribution of \refeq{relative_speed_distribution}, we find that the probability for the relative speed to be less than $20\,\rm km/s$ is $0.02\%$.
 We conclude that the impulse approximation is valid for the overwhelming majority of encounters down to radii as small as $10^{-3}\,r_{\rm s}$.